 Open container laws prohibit the possession or consumption of open alcoholic beverages in passenger compartments of vehicles.
 Such laws are intended to discourage driving under the influence (DUI).
-For information on other alcohol-related crimes, including driving while intoxicated, see Alcohol Related Crimes.

-Generally, open container laws do not apply to vehicles on private property, but only to vehicles on public roads and lots.
+Generally, open container laws don't apply to vehicles on private property, but only to vehicles on public roads and lots.
 For example, in Nebraska, a person who has an open container in a vehicle that is parked on a residential driveway has not broken the law, even if the vehicle is blocking a public sidewalk.
 (Neb.
 Stat.
 Rev. Ann. § 60–6,211.08; State v.
 McCave, 805 N.W.2d 290 (Neb.
 2011).)

 Open Containers on the Street